 Talk to friends who also have dentures.
 They will probably tell you similar stories about their adaptation period.
 Talking to your dentist can also help you get through this period.

 In some cases, we can use medication to help control salivation.
 This is only a last-ditch strategy, used when we are sure there is no other good way to help you adapt.

 What If Excess Salivation Persists?

 If you continue having excess saliva after a few weeks of persistent denture wearing, there may be a problem with your dentures.
 Often it’s because your dentures are pressing on nerves or glands in your mouth that stimulates saliva production.
 There are many reasons why this may be the case:

-- Dentures are too tall and holding your jaw in a normal position stimulates nerves that should only be stimulated when chewing.
+- Dentures are too tall and holding your jaw in a position that stimulates nerves which should only be stimulated when chewing

-- Dentures are too thick, pressing on the cheek, tongue, or gums.
+- Too thick dentures pressing on the cheek, tongue, or gums

-If you are looking for better-fitting dentures that can prevent excess salivation, please contact a local FOY® Dentures dentist today.
+If you are looking for better-fitting dentures that can prevent excess salivation, please contact Dr. Rod Strickland, FOY® Dentures inventor today.